lyfar/awa-docs/docs/features/language-settings.md

 <FeatureSummary />

 ## Narrative
-Language Settings ensures AWATERRA feels native regardless of tongue.
-Users can switch between supported locales (initially English and Russian) during onboarding or anytime from settings.
-Updates apply instantly, demonstrating the strength of the localization system introduced in App Infrastructure.
+Language Settings helps AWATERRA feel native in every supported language.
+Users can switch between locales during onboarding or from settings, and the interface updates right away.

-The control also educates users on how to expand language options in the future and invites feedback from communities needing broader support.
+The control also explains how to request more languages and invites feedback from communities that need broader support.

 ## Interaction Blueprint
 1. Surface the language selector during onboarding with default based on device locale.